android/ndk-samples/hello-hlsl/README.md

-# Hello VK
+# Hello HLSL

-Hello VK is an Android C++ sample that draws the simple, but traditional Hello World Triangle.
+Hello HLSL is an Android C++ sample that draws the simple, but traditional Hello World Triangle using HLSL shaders.

 Aside from the base functionality the source code also covers convenient features such as: